Denis Delestrac

 Denis Delestrac is a French director and producer who is best known for creating feature-length investigative documentaries.
 His films focus on the ecological, social, and political impacts of natural resources.
-His film Sand Wars influenced the United Nations Environmental Program to write a report on sand scarcity in 2019.
+His film, Sand Wars, influenced the United Nations Environmental Program to write a report on sand scarcity in 2019.

-He has won over 30 international prizes and became a member of the European Film Academy in 2017.
+He has won over 40 international prizes and became a member of the European Film Academy in 2017.

 Career

-Denis Delestrac graduated from the Toulouse Law School and obtained a Master in Journalism at the University of Dallas.
-He began working as a photojournalist, and later as a writer, in the United States covering the South Central LA riots, the Waco siege and the 1992 presidential elections.
+Denis Delestrac graduated from the Toulouse Law School and obtained a Master's degree in Journalism at the University of Dallas.
+He began working as a photojournalist, and later as a writer in the United States, where he covered the 1992 Los Angeles riots, the Waco siege, and the 1992 presidential elections.